piuswong-multiverse/inventoryApp-onboarding/README.md

 2. Express Route to ADD the Item
 3. Form or Fetch request to add item when form is submitted

+## Tier III — Deleting an Item
+1. Delete button on Single Item View
+2. Express Route to DELETE the Item
+3. Fetch request to delete item when button is clicked

 ## Steps to develop
 0. Set up repo, gitignore; plan development over branches; Document notes in Readme
 1. Set up node/npm, nodemon, sequelize, sqlite3, jest with